Weekly Judicial Update - June 2, 2025

 For upcoming schedule of the committee, click here.

-As the above chart indicates, there are currently 50 Article III (lifetime tenure) vacancies in the federal courts, including 4 in the appellate courts and 46 in district courts.
-(These figures include future vacancies for which nominees have been named; see vacancies and nominations.)
+Currently (as of June 4, '25), there are 50 Article III (lifetime tenure) vacancies in the federal courts, including 4 in the appellate courts and 46 in the district courts.
+There have been 5 nominees to fill these vacancies, 1 in the appellate courts and 4 in the district courts.
+There have been no confirmations.

-During former President Trump's four years in office, the U.S. Senate confirmed 231 Article III judges that he nominated, including 3 U.S. Supreme Court justices; 54 judges to the U.S. appellate courts; and 174 judges to the U.S. district courts.
+During President Trump's first four years in office (2017-21), the U.S. Senate confirmed 234 federal judges that he nominated, including 3 Supreme Court justices; 54 judges to the appellate courts; 174 judges to the district courts; and 3 judges to the Court of Int'l Trade.

 The following table shows current composition of U.S. appeals courts based on Republican and Democratic Presidential judicial appointments: